kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-Kay Zhu is a software engineer currently working at Google.
+Kay Zhu is a software engineer at Google.
 He occasionally refers himself in third person.

 When he's not sitting in front of a computer, you can find him watching movies